deepjyoti-dev/100-Node-Optimized-Wi-Fi-6-NS-3-Simulation-Python-/README.md

-📄 README: 100-Node Optimized Wi-Fi 6 NS-3 Simulation (Python)
+📶 100-Node Optimized Wi-Fi 6 NS-3 Simulation (Python)
-Overview

-This NS-3 Python script simulates a 100-node Wi-Fi 6 (802.11ax) network with:
+This NS-3 Python script simulates a 100-node Wi-Fi 6 (802.11ax) network optimized for high-density wireless traffic testing.

-Multi-channel Wi-Fi groups → reduces collisions and interference.

-EDCA QoS traffic classes → prioritizes Voice, Video, Best Effort, and Background traffic.

-Static grid positions → zero mobility jitter.

-UDP traffic → each node sends packets to the next node in a loop.

-FlowMonitor integration → measures per-flow throughput, packet loss, and delay.

-This setup is ideal for evaluating network efficiency under high-density wireless traffic in a near-ideal environment.
+It features multi-channel Wi-Fi groups, EDCA QoS traffic classes, and FlowMonitor integration to measure throughput, delay, and packet loss.

-Features
+✨ Features

-100 Wi-Fi nodes arranged in a grid (10x10) with 15m spacing.
+100 Wi-Fi Nodes: Arranged in a 10x10 grid with 15m spacing

-4 Wi-Fi channels → nodes divided into 4 groups (25 nodes each) to minimize interference.
+Multi-Channel Wi-Fi Groups: 4 channels, nodes divided into 4 groups (25 nodes each) to minimize interference

-EDCA QoS support → traffic is distributed among:

-Voice

-Video

-Best Effort

-Background
+EDCA QoS Traffic Classes: Voice, Video, Best Effort, Background

-Wi-Fi 6 (802.11ax) → supports OFDMA and MU-MIMO for high throughput.
+Wi-Fi 6 (802.11ax) Support: OFDMA and MU-MIMO for high throughput

-UDP Echo Clients/Servers → simple packet exchange for performance testing.
+UDP Echo Clients/Servers: Simple packet exchange for performance evaluation

-FlowMonitor output → prints:

-Transmitted / received packets

-Lost packets

-Throughput per flow (Mbps)

-Average delay per flow (seconds)
+FlowMonitor Integration: Measures per-flow throughput, packet loss, and average delay

-Requirements
+🧩 Requirements

-NS-3 with Python bindings installed (Linux or WSL2 recommended).
+NS-3 with Python bindings (Linux or WSL2 recommended)

-Python 3.x (tested with Python 3.10+).
+Python 3.x (tested with Python 3.10+)

-NS-3 version 3.41+ recommended for Wi-Fi 6 support.
+NS-3 version 3.41+ (for Wi-Fi 6 support)

-⚠️ Windows native Python will not work; use WSL2 Ubuntu or a Linux VM.
+⚠️ Windows native Python will not work — use WSL2 Ubuntu or a Linux VM.

-How to Run
+⚙️ How to Run

 Open your Linux terminal / WSL2.